What is the problem?

 Many farms have farm environment plans (FEPs) that do not take this landscape data into consideration.
 LandscapeDNA information can be integrated into FEPs to support on-farm actions and understand how contaminants move through the water system.
 In addition all parties involved in the catchment can access the same data, on the same platform.
 This will enable better land management decisions to be made alongside the right interventions and mitigations in the right places and the ability to provide accurate costs of interventions.
 Remaining financially viable whilst meeting regulatory expectations is at the forefront of challenges that catchments and land users face across the country.

-The next stage of LandscapeDNA that Living Water is supporting is to develop a dashboard that provides automated reporting of environmental and spatial data from the many inputs within LandcapeDNA into an understandable format and at a spatially relevant scale i.e. at a paddock scale, a farm-scale and a catchment scale.
-This next phase will deliver a product that integrates accurate landscape information and farm financials to empower land users and rural professionals to mitigate land-use impacts on water quality efficiently and effectively.
+Living Water supported further development of LandscapeDNA to develop a dashboard that provides automated reporting of environmental and spatial data from the many inputs within LandcapeDNA into an understandable format and at a spatially relevant scale i.e. at a paddock scale, a farm-scale and a catchment scale.
+With a solid business case, the aim is to seek additional funding to deliver a product that integrates accurate landscape information and farm financials to empower land users and rural professionals to mitigate land-use impacts on water quality efficiently and effectively.